-Princethorpe College Princethorpe Rugby CV23 9PX
+Princethorpe Rugby CV23 9PX

-Telephone: 01926 634200 Facsimile: 01926 633365 e-mail: post@princethorpe.co.uk www.princethorpe.co.uk
+Telephone: 01926 634200 email: post@princethorpe.co.uk

+www.princethorpe.co.uk

 The Foundation takes its responsibilities for safeguarding children extremely seriously and rigorous child protection procedures are in place relating to staff recruitment and retention.
 This publication is for illustrative purposes only and does not constitute a contract.
 Terms and Conditions are available on request.
-No part of this publication may be reproduced, scanned or distributed in any printed or electronic form without written permission. © The Princethorpe Foundation 2020.
+No part of this publication may be reproduced, scanned or distributed in any printed or electronic form without written permission. © The Princethorpe Foundation 2023.